 appear when a user hovers over the link.
 You can disable this by deselecting Display

-For some great examples of using links in queries, see Explore recipe: Configuring clickable links to tickets.
+For some examples of using links in reports, see Explore recipe: Configuring clickable links to tickets.

 Manipulating table results